phillipsOG/OMDB/README.md

 <li>Composer install --ignore-platform-req=ext-fileinfo --ignore-platform-req=ext-fileinfo</li>
 <br>
 <li>php artisan key:generate</li>
 <li>docker-compose up</li>
 </ol>

-You should now be able to navigate to the website by connecting through localhost.
+<p>You should now be able to navigate to the website by connecting through localhost.</p>

 <h3>Authors Note</h3>
 <p>Developed on a monitor with a resolution of <b>2560x1440</b></p>